simoninns/BeebSCSI/README.md

 BeebSCSI_CPLD - This is the Xilinx XC9572XL CPLD firmware (written in ISE Verilog)

 BeebSCSI_KiCAD - This folder contains the KiCAD schematics and PCB designed (V7_6 and above)

+BeebSCSI_OpenSCAD - This folder contains a 3D printable case designed in OpenSCAD

 BeebSCSI_ROM - This folder contains the 6502 assembly code for the BeebSCSI ROM